kurator-org/kurator-akka/README.md

 Developing new Python actors
 --------------------------------------
 New Python actors can be used in **Kurator-Akka** workflows without any manual compilation step.
-Simple Python actors that do not need to import packages can be developed without any preparation other than downloading the `kurator-akka.jar`.
+Python actors that depend only on packages provided as part of a standard Python distribution can be developed without any preparation other than downloading the **Kurator-Akka** jar file.

-For Python actors that do depend on packages not automatically loaded by Python, a local installation of Jython 2.7.0 is required.
-Jython is a Java implementation of the Python language and runtime, and `kurator-akka.jar` includes the core of the Jython system.
-Any 3rd-party Python packages required by actors need be installed locally and made available to **Kurator-Akka** via the Jython installation as follows:
+For Python actors that do depend on 3rd-party packages not included wth Python, a local installation of Jython 2.7.0 is required.
+Jython is a Java implementation of the Python language and runtime.
+While `kurator-akka.jar` includes within it a copy of the standard Jython distribution, any 3rd-party Python packages required by actors need to be installed locally and made available to **Kurator-Akka** as follows:

-#### Install the Jython 2.7.0 distribution
+#### Install the Jython 2.7.0 distribution to support 3rd party Python packages

 * Download the [Jython 2.7 installer jar](http://search.maven.org/remotecontent?filepath=org/python/jython-installer/2.7.0/jython-installer-2.7.0.jar) from the Jython.org [downloads page](http://www.jython.org/downloads.html).
 The downloaded jar file will be named `jython_installer-2.7.0.jar`.